InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 We will use the colab notebook :

-- Go to [https://colab.research.google.com/](https://colab.research.google.com/) or follow thi links to have the latest notebook for the course  (imported from github repository course)
+- Go to [https://colab.research.google.com/](https://colab.research.google.com/) and follow these links to have the latest notebook - 3 usescaes

 - Use theses Google Collab to import the diffrent notebook :
     - Interview questions generation [https://aka.ms/inseadGenAi-1](https://aka.ms/inseadGenAI-1)